okbob/pspg/README.md

   -F, --quit-if-one-screen
-                           quit if content is one screen --clipboard-app=NUM      specify app used by copy to clipboard (1, 2, 3) --interactive            force interactive mode --ignore_file_suffix     don't try to deduce format from file suffix --ni                     not interactive mode (only for csv and query)
+                           quit if content is one screen --clipboard-app=NUM      specify app used by copy to clipboard (1, 2, 3) --esc-delay=NUM          specify escape delay in ms (-1 inf, 0 not used, ) --interactive            force interactive mode --ignore_file_suffix     don't try to deduce format from file suffix --ni                     not interactive mode (only for csv and query)